What is an Emerging Industry?

 5. Low barriers to entry

-Entry into the market is easy because there are few competitors.
-As long as companies possess adequate financial resources and the knowledge to develop a new product, they are able to enter the market.
+Entry into the market may be easy because there are few competitors.
+As long as companies possess adequate financial resources and the knowledge to develop a similar product, they will be able to enter the market.

 Barriers for Emerging Industries

 1. Lack of consumer awareness and consumer loyalty